wpexpertsio/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 2.0 =
+Added 'password_protected_logout_link' shortcode and use 'password-protected-login.css' in theme folder if it exists.

+= 1.9 =
+Fixed "Allow Users" functionality and added option to allowed IP addresses which can bypass the password protection.

 = 1.8 =
 Support for adding "password-protected-login.php" in theme directory and allow filtering of the 'redirect to' URL via the 'password_protected_login_redirect_url' filter.